Naveenkumarvedarajan/-EXPERIMENT--03-INTERFACE-IOT-BOARD-AND-CONFIGURE-USART-TO-TRANSFER-STRINGS-/README.md

 ## Result :
-configuring and usart is accomplished and string data is visualized on the serial port utilty
+configuring and usart is accomplished and string data is visualized on the serial port utilty.